Best Deals on Tech Products Right Now

 Streaming Devices

-The Amazon Fire TV Cube is a mash-up of an Amazon Echo and a 4K Fire TV streamer.
-It has Amazon Alexa voice assistant built in, and its universal remote control capabilities let you control a host of other compatible A/V gear, including TVs and sound bars.
-The updated model has a faster processor, which upscales lower-resolution content to 4K, and HDMI 2.1 connections for controlling other devices using your voice.
+The Amazon Fire TV Cube is at the best price we’ve ever seen, at $15 less than the usual discount.
+It is a mash-up of an Amazon Echo and a 4K Fire TV streamer.
+Its universal remote control capabilities let you control a host of other compatible A/V gear, including TVs, soundbars, receivers, and even some cable and satellite boxes.
+New features include HDMI 2.1 connections—one input and one output—for controlling other devices using your voice.
 (One cool trick is that the Cube will also upscale any content from a source connected to its HDMI input.)
-Other features include WiFi 6E, support for both Dolby Vision and HDR10+ HDR.
+Other features include support for WiFi 6E, support for both Dolby Vision and HDR10+ HDR, and an Off button that disconnects the microphones if you don’t want the device in an always-listening mode.

 Tech Accessories